A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 Black box fading in
 Using frame emotion with react

+wish we have more in common than our terribles

 numb today but tmr ill feel it truth is worse every time that i hear it